 How Nonprofits Work

 Nonprofit organizations receive their funds from governments, various institutions, and individuals.
 The surplus received is mainly funded in its operations.
-None of the members or employees are supposed to get the benefit from surplus.
+None of the members or employees are supposed to get the benefit from a surplus.

 It’s called a nonprofit for this reason.
 Employees are not supposed to “profit.”
 In fact, many of the people who work for a nonprofit are volunteers.